Local Development

 As Aeon is a desktop app, yout development happens locally as well.
 In this guide, we'll go step by step what you need to do, to get Aeon set up locally and get started on its development.

-We actually recommend working with Visual Studio Code for this reason: it comes with a terminal built-in!
+We actually recommend working with for this reason: it comes with a terminal built-in!
 You can open it up with Ctrl + Backtick on Windows/Linux and Cmd + Backtick on macOS.
 Do make sure you know how to operate your terminal before you start working on Aeon.
-To help you get along, find this guide on how to operate the Ubuntu terminal.
+To help you get along, find this .
 You'll find that the macOS and Linux terminal are actually pretty similar once you get inside.

 These guides will assume you are working on a UNIX terminal (e.g. bash, zsh, fish), as these work across macOS, FreeBSD and Linux distributions.
-If you are on a Windows machine and you cannot translate these to Command Prompt or Powershell commands yourself, consider installing the Windows Subsystem for Linux.
+If you are on a Windows machine and you cannot translate these to Command Prompt or Powershell commands yourself, consider installing the .
 This allows you to run a bash terminal on Windows, on which all commands in this guide should work flawlessly.

 A version control tool for code: Git helps you make small changes to a large codebase such as Aeon's.
-Either install the binary directly, or use one of your favorite package managers:
+Either , or use one of your favorite package managers:

 Ubuntu (apt)